Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Methodologies

 \subsection{Epidemiology-informed Embedding Learning Module}

 The STGL module only captures the spatio-temporal heterogeneity among different locations, while many previous approaches predict epidemic transmission directly based on the learned ST embedding.
-However, only capturing the spatio-temporal pattern of the infected population is noisy for epidemic forecasting and lacks the intrinsic epidemic transmission mechanism, which is prone to producing generalization errors in predictions\cite{wan2024epidemiology}.
+However, only capturing the spatio-temporal pattern of the infected population is noisy for epidemic forecasting and lacks the intrinsic epidemic transmission mechanism, which is prone to producing generalization errors in predictions \cite{wan2024epidemiology}.
 Therefore, we use the epidemiology mechanistic model to enhance the process of learning location transmission dynamics to capture latent patterns and reflect well-defined disease dissemination mechanisms.
+The time-varying SIR model can effectively capture the dynamic outbreak influenced by various complex factors and is adaptable across different epidemics \cite{bucyibaruta2023discrete,zelenkov2023analysis}.
 Given a location $i$, we assign the time-varying SIR model as the epidemiology mechanistic model, which can be described as following ordinary differential equations (ODEs):

-where $S_{i}$, $I_{i}$, and $R_{i}$ represent the number of susceptible, infected, and recovered populations in location $i$, respectively. $\beta_{i}$ and $\gamma_{i}$ are the time-dependent parameters, which mean the infection rate of susceptible populations and the recovery rate of infected populations in the location $i$.
-Here, we follow the assumption that the total population $N_{i} = S_{i} + I_{i} + R_{i}$ consists of susceptible, infected, and recovered populations.
+where $S_{i}$, $I_{i}$, and $R_{i}$ represent the number of susceptible, infected, and recovered populations in location $i$, respectively. $\beta_{i}$ and $\gamma_{i}$ are the time-dependent parameters, which mean the infection rate of the susceptible population and the recovery rate of the infected population in the location $i$.